londogard/londogard/_posts/2020-11-07-snake-kotlin-multiplatform.md

 So all in all we can share our code between platforms which improves development speed & quality in multiple ways.

 The biggest "downside" is that even though we share the code we most likely will need some kind of specific code for the platform, for the GUI on iOS as an example.
 Perhaps [compose](https://www.jetbrains.com/lp/compose/) can help us get closer to that reality soon - who knows.
 The final, and perhaps obvious, one I'd like to mention straight away is that platform specific libraries of course are not usable on multiplatform.
 This includes libraries such as React (JS) & `ncurses` (native).

 Personally I see Kotlin Multiplatform as a great way to **share core logic** between different targets, but one must use it with care and **not try to force it** into being used everywhere in every way.

-## Part 2: How to set up Multiplatform and build Snake
+# Part 2: How to set up Multiplatform and build Snake

-So first we need to understand how to set up a Multiplatform project.
+First we'll have to set up a Multiplatform project.
 The [official guide](https://kotlinlang.org/docs/reference/mpp-create-lib.html) is actually really good, and if you're using IntelliJ it's a breeze to setup!
 Just as in the guide make sure to select `Library`.

 ![Select a project template](https://kotlinlang.org/assets/images/reference/mpp/mpp-project-1.png)

+Run the build.

-Let the build run, `gradle` is a really good build-tool that I'd like to discuss more.
-But for now let's just enjoy the simplicity of how our whole project is setup with builds possible for JS, JVM & Native which also contains our common-code which is the glue!
+> **Side-note:** `gradle` is a really good build-tool that I'd like to discuss more.
+But for now let's just enjoy the simplicity of how our whole project 'automagically' just works and builds as expected while targeting different platforms.

-#### Building a JVM App (Snake)
+## Building a JVM App (Snake)

-Let's start simple, Keep It Simple Stupid (KISS) principle applied, and create a JVM app which is easily runnable on all OS:es and has _great_ debugging!
+Let's start simple, Keep It Simple Stupid (KISS) principle applied, and create a JVM app.
+JVM has multiple advantages while developing such as

+1. Easy to run on all OS:es
+2. _Great_ debugging!
+3. A ton of resources

 First off, we need to draw something.
 This is easiest done through the Swing library which is included in the default jdk, some might call it old but hey - it does the job.Create a file called `main.kt` in `src/jvmMain/kotlin`.